Career • UX Design • UI Design

-Another concept fresh UX/UI designers need to understand is the Double Diamond model.
+Another concept fresh UX/UI designers must understand is the Double Diamond model.
 Think of it as a roadmap for people who want to create things, which are, in our case – digital products.
 The British Design Council invented it in 2005.

 It consists of four stages – Discovery, Definition, Development, and Delivery.
 Many beginner designers often focus on the second diamond only.